impulsaco/chatbuddy/readme.txt

 Event Handlers: Prefix event handler functions with handle followed by the event or action.
 For example, handlePress, handleInputChange, or handleSubmit.

+Formatting:
+Prettier Code Formatter extension: Prettier is a popular code formatter that, by default, formats quotes to double quotes.
+(How To Setup Prettier: https://www.youtube.com/watch?v=DqfQ4DPnRqI).
+Let's turn on "Format on save".

+Let's keep this default setting, and use double quotes across the app.
+Reasons for this is JSON only allows double quotes.
+It's better to keep it consistentant.
+So let's use double quotes across the app.

+logging:
+Let’s specify log level, if it’s error, let’s use logger.error().
+If it’s for debug only, let’s use logger.debug(). the explanation of log levels is in utils/logger.js Let’s gradually change the console.log() to logger().
+Otherwise, when we push to production, the app would be slow and we may leak sensitive information by logging to console.